Mining Corporation of Bolivia

-The Corporación Minera de Bolivia (Mining Corporation of Bolivia), also known as COMIBOL, is a major Bolivian state company that oversees the nation's mining operations.

-In the decades after the Bolivian National Revolution, it became the country's largest and most important public company.
-After a period of inactivity following the 1985 Bolivian economic crisis, COMIBOL was revived in 2006 and today holds an important, if diminished, place in the country's economy.
+The Mining Corporation of Bolivia (Corporación Minera de Bolivia; COMIBOL) is a state-owned enterprise of Bolivia that manages national mining operations.
+Established on October 2, 1952, it became the largest and most important state company in the decades after the Bolivian National Revolution.
+It suffered a period of inactivity following the 1982–1985 Bolivian economic crisis but was reactivated in 2006 and today holds an important, if diminished, role in the national economy.

 History

 COMIBOL was created by Supreme Declaration 3196 on October 2, 1952.

 It was founded ahead of the nationalization of the Patiño, Hochschild, and Aramayo mines on October 31 by the government of Víctor Paz Estenssoro, in the context of the Bolivian National Revolution.
 The businesses of the three nationalized mining groups were initially reorganized into 16 mining companies exploiting tin, lead, silver, zinc, tungsten, copper, and gold, with COMIBOL overseeing the administration of these operations.

 COMIBOL was the principal Bolivian public company for many decades after its creation, being the country's main source of foreign currency and its biggest employer.
 It played an important role in the capitalization of YPFB from the 1950s to '70s.
 As of November 2014, COMIBOL was the country's third-largest public company based on revenue, after YPFB and the Empresa Metalúrgica de Vinto.

 The history of COMIBOL is intimately linked to Bolivia's development process.
 Its foundations were the transfer to the state of 163 mines owned across 13 companies by the state's mining barons, Patiño, Hochschild, and Aramayo, which had a labor force of 29,000 people and a total production of 27,000 metric tons of tin.

 The proportional export values of COMIBOL (in yellow), small mining (in red), and mid-sized mining (in blue).

 During the Bolivian National Revolution, from 1952 to 1964, COMIBOL suffered from declining mineral content, a lack of reserves, a lack of administrative capacity, and an excess of workers.
 At the same time, the government used COMIBOL to generate cheap foreign currency and financial resources.
 For example, in 1956, COMIBOL contributed 30 million dollars to the Corporación Boliviana de Fomento and 10 million to YPFB.
 It's estimated that during the government of the Revolutionary Nationalist Movement in this period, COMIBOL transferred more than 100 million dollars to YPFB.